kanso-git/native-directory/README.md

 # TODO's

-1 - Enhance the display by adding sub titles  AK: Done 0n 12.01.2018

-2 - Manage the dispay of the titles (rules added in V2.1) AK: Done 0n 12.01.2018

-3 - Android build and setup (splash screen) AK: Done 0n 12.01.2018

-4 - Align users AK: Done 0n 12.01.2018

-5 - Manage exception and not connected case exception

-6 - Test the backButton "hardwareButton" on Android

-7 - Documentation - component level and method level
+1 - Documentation - component level and method level

-8 - Unit test using jest
+2 - Unit test using jest

 # Here are 10 fundamental React-Native commands you might find helpful